coldfumonkeh/oauth2/README.md

 #### Authorization

-Google 'recommend' that you send more properties through for the authorization endpoint request.
+Google **recommend** that you send more properties through for the authorization endpoint request.
 As a result, anything they have recommended I've set to required, which are:

 * `scope`
 * `access_type` ( defaults to `online` )